nynasakina/-StyleCode-/README.md

 # StyleCode

 StyleCode is a captone project for my General Assembly Software Engineering Immersive course.
-Built using the MERN stack with **Styled Component**, StyleCode is a fashion e-commerce website based on the Model View Controller (MVC) Architecture.
+Built using the MERN stack, StyleCode is a fashion e-commerce website based on the Model View Controller (MVC) Architecture.
 Product images found solely belongs to [Forever21](https://www.forever21.com).

 ## Features